Out with 2013 and in with 2014!!!

-With Google IO fast approaching and GDC just completed I thought it would be interesting to take a look at the game engines available for mobile devices, specifically for x86 based mobile devices.
-There are many game engine choices out there, all with a different set of features, pricing, maturity, etc. After conducting a search online, I found a wide variety of game engines that can be used for creating games for Android* based mobile devices.
-Some provide x86 support, while others can be ported to support x86 devices without too much effort.
+With Android continually increasing in popularity it is always interesting to take a look at the latest collection of game engines available for the paltform.
+I am also further intersted in seeing which game engines include x86 support since the number of Intel x86 based mobile devices continue to increase.
+There are many game engine choices out there, all with a different set of features, pricing, maturity, etc. After doing some research, I found a wide variety of game engines that can be used for creating games that run on Android* based mobile devices.